|Click to enlarge|

 Intrigued?
 It gets better...or worse, depending on how you look at this.

 The Bonnano family purchased 278 from Bess in 1927.
 Rose Bonnano lived in the house until her death in the 1970s.
 After she died, her sister-in-law cleaned out the house and discovered "several trunks and cases," as well as framed wall photos and furniture, all which had belonged to Harry and Bess Houdini.
-Included in the find were sores of original posters, lobby advertisements for his films, handcuffs, advertising material, books, a scrapbook, and even a brass bed.
+Included in the find were scores of original posters, lobby advertisements for his films, handcuffs, advertising material, books, a scrapbook, and even a brass bed.
 It added up to 110 lots of never-before-seen Houdini material.

 The amazing find was consigned to Howard E. Wikoff's New Jersey Auction Service.
 The auction was only advertised with a small advert in the June 6, 1980 The New York Times Sunday edition (above), and was held at the Church of the Guardian Angel in Allendade on June 13, 1980.
 Despite the lack of fanfare, the major Houdini collectors of the day were on hand along with about 200 bidders and spectators.